Skip to main content

 The correct form of address for the Lord-Lieutenant is as follows:

-If the Lord-Lieutenant is represented by his Deputy Lieutenant, the above etiquette should be adapted accordingly i.e. "Dear Deputy Lieutenant".
+If the Lord-Lieutenant is represented by her Deputy Lieutenant, the above etiquette should be adapted accordingly i.e. "Dear Deputy Lieutenant".
 A speech might begin "Deputy Lieutenant, Ladies and Gentlemen".

 Church services and seating

-For church services, the Lord-Lieutenant or his representative enters last and leaves first.
+For church services, the Lord-Lieutenant or her representative enters last and leaves first.
 The usual arrangement is for the Lord-Lieutenant to be seated at the front of the nave on the south side.

-At Funerals, the Lord-Lieutenant or his representative (unless attending in a personal rather than an official capacity) always enters the church last (two minutes before the start of the service and before the coffin), and always leaves straight after the family.
+At Funerals, the Lord-Lieutenant or her representative (unless attending in a personal rather than an official capacity) always enters the church last, two minutes before the start of the service and before the coffin.
+The Lord-Lieutenant always leaves straight after the family.
 If the family is on the south side, the Lord-Lieutenant sits on the north side at the front on the aisle edge.

 Seating in general